tbronzwaer/raptor/README.md

 ```
 make harm CPU=1
 ```
 If everything goes correctly, RAPTOR will now have been compiled, and an executable named RAPTOR will have been created.

+### Running the code and plotting the result

 Please create an 'output' directory for RAPTOR (from the directory in which the RAPTOR executable resides):
 ```
 mkdir output
 ```